AndyWendt/memorize/readme.md

 # Memorize

-A tool to memorize technical terms.
+A tool to memorize... who would have guessed?

 ## Todos

 * Add in the ability to pull in remote questions
 * Run only tags
-* Add in the ability to run all in a directory or in a list of files

 ## Usage

 ```
-exe/memorize file storage/ruby.yml
+exe/memorize file storage/ruby.yml # one file
 ```